1. Introduction

 9. Multi-Functional Breakfast Bars

+Why not design your breakfast bar to serve other purposes?
 Having storage underneath the bar will help keep your kitchen organized and create seating space.
-There are many possible modifications for a kitchen: shelves for
+There are many possible modifications for a kitchen: shelves for cookbooks or hooks for coffee mugs, small drawers for utensils, etc.

 10. Materials and Finishes